thacherT1D/webdevstuff/Javascript_and_the_Browser/AJAX_Extended.desc.md

 ### Exercise

-Modify the above code to only log the movie's title and year it was released, each on a separate line.
+Fix the above code so it connects to the correct URL.
+Then modify the code to only log the movie's title and year it was released, each on a separate line.
 For example, with Frozen, the output would be the following.

 ```
 Title: Frozen